CFSAN-Biostatistics/snp-mutator/docs/usage.rst

 Replicate Files
 ~~~~~~~~~~~~~~~
-Multiple mutated replicate files are generated in the current working directory.
+Multiple mutated replicate files are generated in a directory of your choice.
 Files are
 named with the basename of the original reference file, suffixed with ``_mutated_#.fasta``.

 For example, if the reference file name is ``NC_011149.fasta``, the first two replicate files